google-research/lm-extraction-benchmark/README.md

 These 20,000 examples are designed to be somewhat easy-to-extract.
 They were all chosen to meet the property that there exists a prefix length that causes the model to generate the suffix string exactly.
+Moreover, we only choose examples that are *well specified*, in the sense that given the 50-token prefix, there is only one continuation such that the entire sequence is contained in the training dataset.
 Therefore, we have good reason to believe that a sufficiently strong attack should be able to perfectly complete the suffix given each example's 50-token prefix.